 Blackened Waters of Somalia

-With over 30 such attacks since February, the belligerence, frequency and lethal accuracy have set a new precedent.
-Ironically this came at a time when the new government launched a controversial campaign of what many—especially in Mogadishu—considered selective disarmament, declared an “all-out war” against al-Shabaab and promised to eradicate them within two years.
+With over 30 such attacks since February, the belligerence, frequency, and lethal accuracy have set a new precedent.
+Ironically this came at a time when the new government launched a controversial campaign of what many—especially in Mogadishu—considered selective disarmament, declared an “all-out war” against al-Shabaab, and promised to eradicate them within two years.

 Naturally, almost all fingers are pointed at the usual suspects, al-Shabaab.
 And it is hard to dispute when they themselves continue to claim responsibility, though sometimes through spokespersons that are barely known to the public.
-However, to accept that never-changing narrative that there is only one actor who solely benefits out of conditions of insecurity is to naively assume that all other clandestine armies, scores of shadowy experts and deadbeat ‘security’ gangs across Somalia are there for shark-fin-gazing in the Indian Ocean.
+However, to accept that never-changing narrative that there is only one actor who solely benefits out of conditions of insecurity is to naively assume that all other clandestine armies, scores of shadowy experts, and deadbeat ‘security’ gangs across Somalia are there for shark-fin-gazing in the Indian Ocean.
 In addition, there are the domestic profiteers of chaos who in the past three decades have been investing heavily to defend the status quo by any ruthless means necessary.

 Whatever the end result, no one can accuse the new government of not trying.
 The government has launched initiatives such as cleaning the city, attending public events to boost public morale, and conducting random office inspections to keep ministers and staff on their toes.
 While these are good initiatives, there are more critical issues waiting for the government’s full attention.
-On some of these issues the government has already taken ill-advised approaches.
+On some of these issues, the government has already taken ill-advised approaches.

 After declaring war against al-Shabaab, a stealth enemy that is part of the social fabric, and promising to eradicate them “in two years” the government launched a controversial disarmament campaign that many interpreted as a defanging process of certain clans and interest groups.

-Launching such initiative before any attempt was made toward confidence-building or managing perception would only make genuine conciliation facilitated by current government dead on arrival.
+Launching such initiative before any attempt was made toward confidence-building or managing perception would only make genuine conciliation facilitated by the current government dead on arrival.

-In a clever marketing strategy that exploits consumer biases, major manufacturing companies of household products commonly have several competing brands of the same products side by side in super markets.
+In a clever marketing strategy that exploits consumer biases, major manufacturing companies of household products commonly have several competing brands of the same products side by side in supermarkets.
 They even hire different brand managers to advance one product against another, though profits generated from all those products ultimately go to the same owners.

 The private mercenary industry clearly duplicated the same strategic marketing, and nowhere is that more apparent than in The Horn.

-The Horn of Africa is a tough and a highly volatile neighborhood.
+The Horn of Africa is a tough and highly volatile region.
 It’s only second to the Middle East where it, in fact, shares many traits- natural resource wealth, historical grievances and suspicions, and leaders with myopic vision and gluttonous appetite for corruption.
 With Donald Trump being in the White House and UAE establishing its intelligence network and loyal militia in Somalia, the stage is set for a new theater of lucrative clandestine operations.
 The current volatile political and security landscape could not have been more ideal for Erik Prince, founder of the infamous Blackwater, and companies.
 If it did not exist, they would’ve invented it.

 Erik Prince and companies’ clandestine operations in Somalia began in 2010 when Saracen International appeared in Mogadishu and in Puntland regional administration.
-However, with Blackwater’s record of crimes against humanity, a loaded name (Saracen), and a good number of their mercenaries being remnants of Apartheid era enforcers, it didn’t take long to attract UN and other human rights groups’ attention.
+However, with Blackwater’s record of crimes against humanity, a loaded name (Saracen), and a good number of their mercenaries being remnants of Apartheid-era enforcers, it didn’t take long to attract UN and other human rights groups’ attention.
 So, Saracen turned into Sterling Corporate Services.

 Against that backdrop, the Prince-led Frontier Services Group Limited (aka The Company) comes to the scene to provide “security, insurance and logistics services for companies operating in frontier markets.”
 So, is it not within the realm of rational skepticism to question the good-faith of any Mafia group offering business protection services, life insurance, and luxury burial/cremation package for a price that you cannot refuse?